 Tarrant County Veterans Court: An Alternative to the Criminal Justice Process for Military Veterans

-Qualifications for Entry Into the Veterans Diversion Program
+Qualifications for Entry Into the Veterans Court Program

-To qualify to consideration in the Fort Worth, Texas Veterans Court Diversion Program, the subject veteran must meet the following criteria:
+To qualify to consideration in the Fort Worth, Texas Veterans Court, the subject veteran must meet the following criteria:

-- Clinical diagnosis of a brain injury, mental illness, or mental disorder, including post-traumatic stress disorder, that resulted from the veteran’s military service; and affected the veteran’s criminal conduct at issue in the case (no longer a requirement for entry, but still a consideration).
+- May have a clinical diagnosis of a brain injury, mental illness, or mental disorder, including post-traumatic stress disorder, that resulted from the veteran’s military service; and affected the veteran’s criminal conduct at issue in the case (no longer a requirement for entry, but still a consideration).

 - Current case must be pending in Tarrant County.

-Conditions on the Fort Worth, Texas Veterans Court Diversion Program
+Conditions on the Fort Worth, Texas Veterans Court Program

 - Must admit to the commission of the offense, and agree that this admission may be used against the defendant in court as provided by law.